-EXSC 480 - Research & Design I (2)
+EXSC 480 - Research and Design I (2)

-This course is designed to help students understand, evaluate, and conduct exercise science research.
-Students will examine the basic concepts and procedures for conducting research, acquire skills necessary for interpreting research, and develop an understanding of how to apply research findings.
+This course is designed to help students understand, evaluate and conduct exercise science research.
+Students will examine the basic concepts and procedures for conducting research, acquire skills necessary for interpreting research, and develop an understanding of how to apply research findings Students will perform several journal article discussions culminating in a scientific article presentation and analysis.

-EXSC 481 - Research & Design II (2)
+EXSC 481 - Research and Design II (2)